sammuelyee/docs/cartodb-editor.md

 Method | Displays density with either the hexagon or rectangle shape.
 Buckets | {% include descrip_buckets.html %}
 Color ramp | {% include descrip_color_ramp.html %}
-Polygon Stroke | Edit the width of your points’ border or outline (a value between 0-40), the color (using Hex codes or by selecting a color from the color palette), and the opacity (a value between 0-1).
+Polygon Stroke | Edit the width of your points’ border or outline (a value between 0-40), the color (using hex codes or by selecting a color from the color palette), and the opacity (a value between 0-1).
 | <img src="{{ '/img/layout/cartodb-editor/polygon_stroke_color.png' | prepend: site.baseurl }}" alt="Select polygon stroke color" />
 Polygon size |  Adjust the size of the polygons on your map.
 Composite operation | {% include descrip_comp_op.html %}